Optimal Source Codes for Timely Updates: Introduction

-Specifically, we consider the problem of source coding where a transmitter receives symbols generated from a known distribution and seeks to communicate them to a receiver in a timely fashion.
-To that end, it encodes each symbol $x$ to $e(x)$ using a variable length prefix-free code $e$.
-The coded sequence is then transmitted over a noiseless communication channel that sends one bit per unit time.
-We restrict our treatment to a simple class of deterministic\footnote{Our analysis of average age extends to randomized schemes as well; see Section~\ref{s:extensions}.} update schemes, termed {\it memoryless update schemes}, where the transmitter cannot store the symbols it has seen previously and sends the next observed symbol once the channel is free.
+Specifically, we consider the problem of source coding where a transmitter receives symbols generated from a known distribution and seeks to communicate them to a receiver in a timely fashion.\footnote{ This assumption of known distribution is realized in practice by building a model for sensor data offline, before initiating the live monitoring process.} \newer{To that end, it encodes a symbol $x$ to $e(x)$ using a variable length prefix-free code $e$. } The coded sequence is then transmitted over a noiseless communication channel that sends one bit per unit time.
+We restrict our treatment to a simple class of deterministic\footnote{Our analysis of average age extends to randomized schemes as well; see Section~\ref{s:extensions}.} update schemes, termed {\it memoryless update schemes}, where the transmitter does not have have a buffer to store the symbols it has seen previously and simply sends the next observed symbol once the channel is free.

+Specifically, denoting the source alphabet by $\X$, the transmitter observes a symbol $X_t \in \X$ at each discrete time $t$.
+At time $t=1$, the transmitter communicates the symbol $X_1 = x_1$ by encoding it to codeword $e(x_1)$ of length $\ell(x_1)$ bits.
+This transmission requires $\ell(x_1)$ channel uses and is received perfectly at the decoder at time $1+\ell(x_1)$.
+Since the channel remains busy sending $e(x_1)$ for time instants $1$ to $\ell(x_1)$, the transmitter cannot send any new symbols during this period.
+At time $t' = 1+\ell(x_1)$, the transmitter observes the symbol $X_{t'} = x_{t'}$. \newer{Under a memoryless update scheme, } the transmitter cannot store the symbols seen during the time interval $\{2, \dots, \ell(x)\}$ and communicates codeword $e(x_{t'})$ over the next $\ell(x_{t'})$ channel uses, starting from the time instant $t'=1+\ell(x_1)$.
+The communication process continues repeatedly in this fashion.

+We emphasize that under memoryless schemes, the source symbols generated and observed by the transmitter while the channel is busy sending a previous symbol are simply skipped.
+This skipping is only allowed when the channel is busy, and not at the will of the encoder when the channel is free (see Section~\ref{s:extensions} for discussion on randomized schemes that allow the transmitted to skip symbols even when channel is free).
+Furthermore, the encoder need not indicate to the decoder that a symbol has been skipped using a special symbol -- the decoder can ascertain this from the received communication since the channel is noiseless \newer{and compression is done using prefix-free codes}.

 On the receiver side, at each instance $t$ the decoder outputs a time $U(t)$ and the symbol $X_{U(t)}$ seen by the transmitter at time $U(t)$.
-Thus, the age of information at the receiver at time $t$ is given by $A(t) = t - U(t)$.
-We illustrate the setup in Figure~\ref{f:min_avg_age}.
+Thus, the {\em age of information} at the receiver at time $t$ is given by $A(t) = t - U(t)$.
+We note that age of information measures timeliness at the receiver.
+When the transmitter skips source symbols, $U(t)$ remains unchanged at the receiver and the age $A(t)$ increases.
+Therefore, the age metric implicitly penalizes for skipping symbols.